ToF-/Domain/README.md

 What we have done so far:
 * we have composed together an "either" monad with the IO monad, using the `ExceptT` monad transformer,
 * we can hold values and extract them into an `Either` data type,
-* which means we can chain monadic functions on these values and benefit from the built in of bind (`>>=`) for `Either` values,
+* which means we can chain monadic functions on these values and benefit from the builtin bind (`>>=`) operation for `Either` values,
 * when a function leads to failure, the chaining is shortcut and we get a `Left` value,
-* we can also get values from IO operations, without having to use a distinct monad, by `lift`ing these operation into the `ExceptT` monad.
+* we can also get values from IO operations, without having to use a distinct monad, by `lift`ing these operations into the `ExceptT` monad.
-* thanks to exception `catch`ing, when a failure occurs on the IO operation, we also get a `Left` values.
+* thanks to exception `catch`ing, when a failure occurs on the IO operation, we also get a `Left` value.

 ## Program #3: A chain of actions that can fail gracefully

-Let's integrate these ideas into our program.
+Let's integrate what we learned into our program.
 ```haskell
 import Control.Monad.Trans.Except ( ExceptT (..)
                                   , runExceptT